edmundhung/conform/docs/intent-button.md

 ## Form Controls

-Conform utitlize the submission intent for all form controls, such as validating or removing a field.
+Conform utilizes the submission intent for all form controls, such as validating or removing a field.
 This is achieved by giving the buttons a reserved name with the intent serialized as the value.
 To simplify the setup, Conform provides a set of form control helpers, such as `form.validate`, `form.reset` or `form.insert`.

 ### Validate intent